DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 • Improved Collaboration: Real-time and asynchronous editing on a shared, interactive canvas.

-• Better Alignment: Particularly valuable in hybrid environments where different roles require different views of the same data.
+• Better Alignment: Especially valuable in hybrid environments where different roles need different views of the same data.

-• AI-ready: Compatible with DEON Holistic Intelligence and custom AI endpoints for context-related support in issue tracking.
+• AI-ready: Compatible with DEON Holistic Intelligence and custom AI endpoints for context-sensitive support in issue tracking.

 DEON's integrated functions

-DEON has a ready-to-use issue tracking system that allows users to create and manage elements based on some predefined configurations.
+DEON provides a ready-to-use issue-tracking system that allows users to create and manage items based on several predefined configurations.

-Note: No setup is required to use the built-in issue tracking.
+Note: No setup is required to use the integrated issue tracking.

-New tickets can be easily created via the widgets menu in the DEON main menu bar, as shown below.
+New tickets can be easily created via the Widgets menu in the DEON main toolbar, as shown below.

 The "Create Issue" button activates the issue creation tool.
 Click anywhere in the project to create a new ticket at that position.
 A dialog appears, guiding you through all the necessary steps.